 The team will look for a bat, preferably a left-handed hitter, who can potentially hit between first baseman Paul Goldschmidt and Mark Trumbo, as Jack Magruder of FOX Sports Arizona reported.

 #Dbacks will not move Trumbo, Stewart said.
-Still in market for left-handed power bat to hit in@middle of order, Stew added
+Still in market for left-handed power bat to hit [email protected] of order, Stew added

 — Jack Magruder (@JackMagruder) December 5, 2014